sam-greenwood/taco_vis/README.md

 ---

-There are a few other settings which are saved as attributes in the 'flow' class which can be printed to the screen with the classes __call__ method, including: filenames for saved images/movies, fps of movies etc.
+There are a few other settings which are saved as attributes in the 'flow' class which can be printed to the screen with the class __call__ method, including: filenames for saved images/movies, fps of movies etc.

 # Known issues